gkossakowski/gkossakowski.github.io/content/posts/2021-01-08---The-slim-shady-year-part-one.md

 I moved to Basel for the summer of 2018 by taking a sabbatical from my job at Stripe.
 The plan was to entirely focus on the injury, spend three months working out the underlying puzzle, and fix my problem.
-I would come back to San Francisco, recovered, esctatic, and back to kicking.
+I would come back to San Francisco, recovered, ecstatic, and back to kicking.
 I bet on the original sports clinic of Europe, and it felt like a good plan.

 I took detailed notes of my first eight weeks of recovery.
 You can check them